 All of our courses are taught by tutors with many years teaching experience.
 The typical class combines presentations with friendly discussions.
 It is also worth mentioning that all ideas, no matter how complex, will be presented in plain language.
 The most important skill you can bring to the course is a willingness to engage with the ideas.
 Though you will not be required to do any work outside class, you will be provided with handouts and recommended reading lists that should provide you with everything you need to study further on your own.

 Continuing Professional Development

 At the end of every course you will be presented with an attendance certificate.
-If you are a counsellor or psychotherapist or a health practitioner, you may be interested to know that some of our courses – especially our psychoanalytic courses – will be relevant to your work, and our attendance certificate can be counted as evidence of continuing professional development (CPD).
+If you are a counsellor or psychotherapist or a health practitioner, you may be interested to know that some of our courses – especially our psychoanalytic courses – may be relevant to your work, and our attendance certificate can be counted as evidence of continuing professional development (CPD).

 Find Out More

-We warmly invite you to explore our courses, described on pages two and five of the SPP website.
+We warmly invite you to explore our evening and weekend classes, described on pages two and five of the SPP website.
 At present we are preparing our courses for the summer session, which runs from May to July.
 You will find these courses on page two of the SPP website.
 But we are also discussing possible courses for the autumn session, which runs from September to November.
 Courses that are likely to run in the autumn session are described on page five of the SPP website.
 If you have any questions or suggestions, feel free to contact George Berguno, the SPP coordinator, by email or phone.
 We look forward to hearing from you!